vkynchev/homepi/raspberrypi/README.md

 ```

 `interface` -> This defines which network interface you are setting the configuration for.

 `static ip_address` -> This is the IP address that you want to set your device to.
 (Make sure you leave the /24 at the end)

 `static routers` -> This is the IP address of your gateway (probably the IP address or your router)

 `static domain_name_servers` -> This is the IP address of your DNS (probably the IP address of your router).
 You can add multiple IP addresses here separated with a single space.

-To exit the editor, press ctrl+x
+To exit the editor, press `ctrl+x`

 To save your changes press the letter “Y” then hit enter

 Now all you need to do is reboot, and everything should be set!

-Type `reboot` and press enter.